the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- One new policy tree, Rediscovery, has been added, available starting from the second technological era.
 	- Growth bonuses in general are *severely* nerfed, denying an absurd advantage that going Adaptation-Constitution once provided.
 	- Adaptation:
 		- Castle Doctrine no longer adds +25% city strength to defensive buildings (this bonus has been moved to the Homeland Defense Initiative national wonder), but receives part of the old finisher bonus and gives free Walls in your first 4 cities.
+It also adds +1 Happiness per 10 population in all of your cities and does not require a garrison for this bonus.
 		- Differential Rationing's bonus was moved all the way back to Harmony and it now receives Centralization's effect.
 		- Centralization now requires Differential Rationing and adds +1 Culture to every specialist in the capital and +10% Production towards building construction in the capital.
 		- Planned Economy and Parallel Markets now only require Centralization.
-		- Planned Economy's +33% Production to the Council is moved to Shared Vision and the +25% Growth bonus is removed; it instead receives the +33% Water bonus to the Council that was part of Monopoly's opener.
+		- Planned Economy's +33% Production to the Council is replaced with +33% Water and it no longer boosts city growth.
 		- The finisher bonus is buffed to a +15% growth bonus (though it also now requires a garrison to be active), and allows purchasing Great Farmers with Faith (moved here from Naturalism's finisher).
 	- Expansionism
 		- The opener is buffed to reduce the Water cost of tile purchases by 25%.